Vladekk/LVM-import/README.md

 # Prerequisites

-This script can be used on Linux CentOS7 or Windows.
-Not tested on Linux.
+This script can be used on any system with docker available where you can install PowerShell Core (any fresh Linux or Windows)

 **On Windows**